 bio/cv/statement

-BRITTA JOHNSON is a Seattle-based artist who makes video installations, short films, and community projects.
+BRITTA JOHNSON is a Seattle-based artist who makes video installations, films, and community projects.
 For the most part, she makes stop-motion animated installations that explore natural phenomena, with a special focus on light, texture, and movement.

 Click here for links to Britta's artist cv and statement.